-• Children are made aware of the objectives for each lesson and/or booster session.

-- If appropriate the child may also join discussions/meetings with parents and teacher/SENCo regarding their progress.
-Children's views are sought for in a variety of ways: - Via their 'Being Me'- an individual pen portrait of the child which is regularly updated with the child - If they have an EHCP their views are sought through a child friendly questionnaire - Children are able to contribute their views through the school council and in group and class discussions - Support Plans are shared and views sought from the children about their desired outcomes as appropriate - Class targets are discussed and reviewed with the children
+- Children are made aware of the objectives for each lesson and/or booster session. - If appropriate the child may also join discussions/meetings with parents and teacher/SENCo regarding their progress.
+Children's views are sought for in a variety of ways: - Via their 'Being Me'- an individual pen portrait of the child which is regularly updated with the child - Children with an EHCP's views are sought through a child friendly questionnaire - Children with an EHCP will attend part of their Annual Review - Children are able to contribute their views through the school council and in group and class discussions - Support Plans are shared and views sought from the children about their desired outcomes as appropriate - Class targets are discussed and reviewed with the children - Transition meetings will be held at appropriate times throughout the year